 Virosphaerella Videira & Crous, in Videira et al., Stud.
 Mycol.
 87: 377 (2017).

-Phytopathogenic, producing leaf spots or not.
-Ascomata amphigenous or epiphyllous, black, sub epidermal to erumpent, ovoid, globose or sub globose, apical ostiole, wall consisting of 2–3 layers of medium brown textura angularis.
+Pathogenic, producing leaf spots or not.
+Sexual morph: Ascomata amphigenous or epiphyllous, black, sub epidermal to erumpent, ovoid, globose or sub globose, apical ostiole, wall consisting of 2–3 layers of medium brown textura angularis.
 Asci aparaphysate, fasciculate, subsessile, subcylindrical to narrowly obovoid, straight to slightly curved, 8-spored.
-Ascospores bi- to tri-seriate, overlapping, hyaline, guttulate, thin walled, straight to slightly curved, fusoid, fusoid-ellipsoidal with obtuse ends, medianly 1-septate or slightly longer in the basal cell, slightly constricted at septum, widest just above the septum, or in the middle of the apical cell, tapering toward both ends, but with more prominent taper towards lower end, mucilaginous sheath visible around spore.
+Ascospores bi- to tri-seriate, overlapping, hyaline, guttulate, thin-walled, straight to slightly curved, fusoid, fusoid-ellipsoidal with obtuse ends, medianly uniseptate or slightly longer in the basal cell, slightly constricted at septum, widest just above the septum, or in the middle of the apical cell, tapering toward both ends, but with more prominent taper towards lower end, mucilaginous sheath visible around spore.
 Ascospore germination from both ends in two patterns (remaining hyaline): Type I (Crous 1998), growing parallel to the long axis of the spore, with lateral branches parallel or perpendicular to the long axis of spore, irregular in width, constricted at the median septum of the spore, slightly distorting; Type B (Crous 1998), germ tube growing parallel to the long axis of the spore, regular in width, not distorting or becoming constricted at septum.
 Spermatogonia, when present, amphigenous, dark brown, subepidermal to erumpent, globose to subglobose.
-Spermatia hyaline, smooth, rod-shaped, with obtuse ends (Adapted from Videira et al. 2017).
+Spermatia hyaline, smooth, rod-shaped, with obtuse ends.
+Asexual morph: Unknown (adapted from Videira et al. 2017).

 Type species: Virosphaerella pseudomarksii (Cheew., K.D.
 Hyde & Crous) Videira & Crous